Istio Support for Blue Green and Canary

 - A pluggable policy layer and configuration API supporting access controls, rate limits and quotas.

 - Automatic metrics, logs, and traces for all traffic within a cluster, including cluster ingress and egress.

 - Secure service-to-service communication in a cluster with strong identity-based authentication and authorization.

-Istio has also been designed for extensibility, more specifically to support a wide range of microservices deployment patterns.
-It, therefore, comes as no surprise why Harness has decided to support Istio, and make it a first-class citizen inside our Continuous Delivery platform.
+Istio was designed for extensibility, more specifically to support a wide range of microservices deployment patterns.
+It, therefore, comes as no surprise why Harness decided to support Istio and make it a first-class citizen inside our platform.

 We give our new workflow a name, a canary deployment type, and an environment to perform the deployment.